Francis 2.0? A Canadian pope? Here’s what you can expect from the conclave

-As cardinals start the conclave to vote for the next pope, one expert says there’s a good chance the church’s most senior officials will choose a leader similar to Francis with a more progressive and non-traditional approach to the papacy.
+As cardinals start the conclave to elect the next pope, one expert says there’s a good chance the church’s most senior officials will choose a leader similar to Francis with a more progressive and non-traditional approach to the papacy.

 “I think a very significant majority of the cardinal electors are very pro-Francis,” Michael Higgins, author of “The Jesuit Disruptor: A Personal Portrait of Pope Francis,” said in a video interview with CTVNews.ca on Tuesday.
 “Many of them come from the peripheries, from the margins, which Francis loved. ...
 I think they were touched by his style.”